deadshotme3/Black-hole-simulation-project/README.md

 WORK IN PROGRESS

 Things to be included:-
-- Schwarzschild Metric & Radius
+- Schwarzschild Metric & Radius (Somewhat buggy)
-- Geodesic Equations for Light Motion
+- Geodesic Equations for Light Motion (currently working on this)
 - Photon Sphere
 - Gravitational Lensing
 - Redshift & Time Dilation